miklevin/Pipulate.com/pipulate.md

 # {{ page.description }}

-- The time is right for a Free and Open Source SEO product.
+- The time is ***right*** for a Free and Open Source SEO product.
-- The time is ripe for big changes in the field of SEO.
+- The time is ***ripe*** for big changes in the field of SEO.
-- The time is rife with bad advice on how to proceed.
+- The time is ***rife*** with bad advice on how to proceed.

 ### Fight the FUD

-Let me help guide you through the rise of AI.
+Let me help guide you through the ***rise of AI***.
 All old products are becoming rapidly broken and irrelevant.
-You need to be able to conduct ***ad hoc investigations*** from scratch, using any API, any datasource, any product or service, often avoiding paid ones predating on your fear, uncertainty and doubt (FUD).
+You need to be able to conduct ***ad hoc investigations*** from scratch, using any API, any datasource, any product or service &#151; often while avoiding the paid ones that position themselves as "necessary" and prey on your fear, uncertainty and doubt (***FUD***).

+#### You'll Lika the FOSSome Sauce

 I ask for little at Pipulate and give the world.
 It's FOSS, people!
+Sharing this with you, and the deeper spiritual experience it leads to, is my Ikigai.
 And it's all the right bandwagons: Linux, Python, Data Engineering & AI.
 One leads to the next to the next to the next.
-Start here.
+Stuff that appears too daunting or aspirational on the surface rapidly melt away into stuff you do daily while hardly thinking, the way I journal daily in vim.

 #### Your SEO Super-Powers Start Now